-Your Internet Service Provider usually provides you with email accounts, the software you need to connect to and explore the Internet and even space on their computers to store your own personal web pages if necessary.
+An Internet Service Provider (ISP) is a person or company whose computer you use as a gateway to the internet.
+Your modem connects to their computer which then permits you access to the internet.
+Your ISP usually provides you with email accounts, the software you need to connect to and explore the internet, and even space on their computers to store your own personal web pages if necessary.

-To connect to the Internet and explore it fruitfully you need a minimum of two types of software or computer programs.
+To connect to the internet and explore it fruitfully you need a minimum of two types of software or computer programs.
 Firstly you will need connection software - a program that helps your computer to link to and communicate with other computers.

-Secondly, you will need a web browser - a program that translates computer code, bits and bytes into words and pictures which make sense to you.
+Secondly, you will need a web browser - a program that translates computer code into words and pictures which make sense to you.